mmasudurrah/mmasudurrah.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-My research develops principled and adaptable intelligence for autonomous systems operating in high-stakes, uncertain environments such as healthcare and robotics.
-I earned my **Ph.D. in Computer Science from Purdue University** in 2024.
-I am currently a **Postdoctoral Researcher at Purdue**, working with [Dr. Juan P. Wachs](https://web.ics.purdue.edu/~jpwachs/), where I develop intelligent systems that reason, adapt, and act safely under uncertainty in real-world medical and robotic domains.

-Broadly, my work bridges reinforcement learning (**RL**) and foundation models, such as vision-language models (**VLM**), to create agents that combine data efficiency, generalization, and interpretability.
-I focus on unifying learning with structured reasoning through optimization, abstraction, and verification to enable intelligent systems that generalize beyond training data while maintaining safety and transparency.
+I study how intelligent systems can adapt reliably when environments, objectives, and assumptions change—especially in high-stakes real-world settings such as healthcare and robotics.

+My research is motivated by a recurring failure mode of modern AI systems: strong performance under static or controlled conditions often collapses when systems are deployed in dynamic environments where data is limited, objectives are underspecified, and mistakes are costly.
+Rather than treating these failures as edge cases, my work treats **change itself as the defining condition of intelligence**.

+I focus on reinforcement learning as a foundation for adaptive decision-making, and develop principled methods that integrate learning with semantic representations, structured reasoning, and embodied interaction.
+Across theory, algorithms, and deployed systems, my goal is to understand why adaptation fails in practice and how intelligent systems can remain meaningful and reliable when assumptions break.

-My research aims to deliver real-world impact across **AI in healthcare** and autonomous **robotics**.
-For instance, my **burn-diagnosis** system achieved 95% accuracy in surgical decision-making using real-patient data, outperforming traditional clinician methods (around 70% accuracy).
-My teleoperation framework for remote **robotic surgery** maintained robust control under network delays of up to five seconds, far exceeding the limits of conventional systems.
+My work emphasizes real-world impact in **AI for healthcare** and **autonomous robotics**.
+For example, I developed a burn-diagnosis system that achieved 95% accuracy on real patient data, substantially outperforming traditional clinician-only decision processes.
+In robotics, I designed a teleoperation framework for remote surgical assistance that maintained stable control under network delays of up to five seconds—far exceeding the limits of conventional systems.

-Previously, I earned my M.S. in Computer Science from the University of Virginia and B.Sc. in Computer Science and Engineering from BUET, and served as a Lecturer at BRAC University.
+I earned my Ph.D. in Computer Science from Purdue University in 2024, where I was advised by [Dr. Yexiang Xue](https://www.cs.purdue.edu/homes/yexiang/), and am currently a Postdoctoral Researcher at Purdue working with [Dr. Juan P. Wachs](https://web.ics.purdue.edu/~jpwachs/).
+Previously, I earned my M.S. in Computer Science from the University of Virginia and a B.Sc. in Computer Science and Engineering from BUET, and served as a Lecturer at BRAC University.